 Vocational training graduates, in contrast, come equipped with the specific skills needed to start performing in the workplace immediately – increasing their value to employers relative to fresh university graduates.

 The ongoing strength of the mining and resources sector has also been a contributing factor.
 Many skills demanded in those industries are taught in the vocational system.

-Best of both worlds
+Best of Both Worlds

 Fortunately, the value of vocational qualifications has been recognised in recent decades.
-Today, it’s frequently possible to start your tertiary education in the vocational sector with low or medium level Certificate qualifications.
+Today, it’s frequently possible to start your tertiary education in the vocational sector with low or medium-level Certificate qualifications.
 You can use these to start working in a skilled profession as soon as possible.

-Then, as you develop experience and want to advance further in your field, you can continue your education with more qualifications over time – higher level Certificates, Diplomas and Advanced Diplomas.
-Some high level vocational courses are entry paths into university and can grant you advanced standing (aka credit or RPL) towards your Bachelor’s Degree.
+Then, as you develop experience and want to advance further in your field, you can continue your education with more qualifications over time – higher level Certificates, Diplomas, and Advanced Diplomas.
+Some high-level vocational courses are entry paths into university and can grant you advanced standing (aka credit or RPL) towards your Bachelor’s Degree.

-Finding the right education and training path for your interests, needs and abilities is an important step in ensuring your long term success.
-Good luck in your education & training and let us know if we can help you out!
+Finding the right education and training path for your interests, needs, and abilities is an important step in ensuring your long-term success.
+Good luck in your education and training and let us know if we can help you out!

 Oops!
 We could not locate your form.